Understanding Present Values

 Account statements now given to participants under cash balance plans reflect a real dollar amount that they can count on.
 While the monthly benefit conversion calculated under the plan may decrease if actuarial conversion assumptions are changed, the account balance does not.

 There is little clarity at the current time on how to divide cash balance plans in a divorce.
 Because the monthly accrued pension may change, it appears that two alternatives, tracing and coverture, provide a better approach to determine how much of a plan was earned during the marriage than the traditional calculation of the actuarial value of the converted pension benefit.
-Currently, and until courts offer more guidance, Pension Evaluators prefers these two alternatives.
+Currently, and until courts offer more guidance, QDRO Group prefers these two alternatives.
 To elaborate on these alternatives: The first method is a tracing of the marital and separate amounts based on the periodic interest and pay credits, using a conversion from a previous traditional defined benefit plan for the Opening Balance apportioned according to a coverture formula.
 The second method is to use coverture for the entire account balance, not just the conversion amount.

 Which Benefit To Value?